maimpilly/maimpilly/README.md

 - 💞️ I’m looking to collaborate on topics that have an impact on human lives
 - 📫 How to reach me linkedin.com/in/maimpilly
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: “The magic you are looking for is in the work you're avoiding”
+- ⚡ Motto: “The magic you are looking for is in the work you're avoiding”

 <!---
 maimpilly/maimpilly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.